clhedrick/kerberos/README.md

 elsewhere, though it would need minor changes.
 (If someone else actually wants to use it, I'd be happy to work with them.)

+It also has support to manage DHCP entries in LDAP.
+Our customizations to the IPA command allow this data to be managed from the commandline using "ipa" as well as the web app.
+The IPA command doesn't support every aspect of the DHCP schema, but it supports the most common features.
+The web app supp9orts only what we actually use, which is a subset.

-Assumptions: user roles and course registration are avaiable in LDAP, with additional role information in an SQL database.
-Specific queries are defined in the configuraiton file.
+Assumptions: user roles and course registration are avaiable in a University LDAP server, with additional role information in an SQL database run by our department.
+Specific queries are defined in the configuraiton file, so the data you're interested in could be different.
 You'd probably have to adjust Java code slightly depending upon the format of our course identifiers.

-It can be set to require people responsible for groups to review membership annually.
+It can be set to require people responsible for groups to review membership periodically (we're doing it annually).

 ## credserv and kgetcred